 Mortise Deadbolts: BEST Series 38H, No Equal with 2-3/4-inch backset and 1-inch throw deadbolt, conforming to ANSI A156.5, Grade 2.
 Function and design as listed in hardware groups.

+For single occupant and family restroom doors (not metal partition doors), depending on the right handing or left handing of the door, the restroom door hardware with visual indicators shall be BEST dormitory function 45H7T15H626RH VIB or 45H7T15H626LH VIB.

 Tubular Deadbolts: BEST Series 83T, No Equal with 2-3/4-inch backset and 1-inch throw deadbolt, conforming to ANSI A156.5, Grade 1.
 Function and design as listed in hardware groups.

-Provide locksets with figure 8, 7-pin BEST Small Format Interchangeable Core (SFIC) cylinders as approved by the Engineer.
+Provide locksets with figure 8, 7-pin Stanley Security Systems (BEST) Small Format Interchangeable Core (SFIC) cylinders as approved by the Engineer.

 SURFACE DOOR CLOSERS